 Medicare covers screenings for a variety of health conditions.
 They include various types of cancer:

-- Lung cancer — one low-dose computed tomography scan, or lose-dose CT scan, every year for certain current and former smokers ages 55 to 77
+- Lung cancer — one low-dose computed tomography scan, or low-dose CT scan, every year for certain current and former smokers ages 50 to 77

-- Cervical and vaginal cancer — includes a Pap test, pelvic exam as well as a breast exam every 12 or 24 months, depending on your risk
+- Cervical and vaginal cancer — includes a Pap test and pelvic exam as well as a clinical breast exam every 12 or 24 months, depending on your risk

-- Prostate cancer — includes a prostate-specific antigen (PSA) blood test every 12 months for men over age 50
+- Prostate cancer — includes a prostate-specific antigen (PSA) blood test every 12 months for men older than age 50

 6. Mental health screenings